RaspberryPiFoundation/microbit-curriculum/en-GB/reaction/index.md

 ![screenshot](images/reaction-image.png)

-+ Test your project.
++ Click 'run' to test your project.
 You should see your image appear after a random delay.

 ## Challenge: Choose your own image { .challenge }
 Can you change the image that's displayed?